DirkTorre/imdb_postgres/results.md

 ### Which movies feature the largest casts, and how does cast size correlate with ratings?

 ### For each year, what is the movie with the highest rating-to-runtime ratio?

+## Personal questions

+### for every month of the last year: 10 most watched movies with score above average score of that month.

+### high scoring movies with lesser known actors in the past 70 years